simplify-framework/cli/README.md

 ### Deployment Extension for CloudFromation

-Each stack has an ability to add an extension code for when deploying The extension file will be located at `${location}/${stack-name}.js`
+- Each stack has an ability to add an extension code for stack creation/destruction.
+- The extension Javascript file will be located at `${location}/${stack-name}.js`

 ```Javascript
 'use strict';